rackerlabs/rackspace-how-to/content/dedicated-hosting/manage-user-permissions-for-dedicated-hosting.md

 portal](https://login.rackspace.com) under **Account > Permissions**.

-**Note**: To access the **Permissions** area in the MyRackspace portal and modify another user’s permissions, you must have one of the following
+**Note**: To access the **Permissions** area in the MyRackspace portal and modify another user’s permissions, you must have either the **Account Administrator** permission or the **Admin** permission.
+The **Account Administrator** permission grants the user unlimited access to all sections of the MyRackspace portal.
+The **Admin** permission (on a device or service) grants the user the ability to access and manage the device or service.
-permissions:

-  - **Account Administrator**: This permission grants a user unlimited access to all sections of the MyRackspace portal.

-  - **Admin**: This permission (on a device or service) grants a user the ability to access and manage the device or service.

 ### Categories of permissions